botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/control-flow-2.md

 ### Range

 The `range` action performs an action for each entry in a slice or map; we say that range _iterates_ over the slice or map.
-If you have worked with other programming languages, `range` is roughly equivalent to a for-each loop.
+If you have experience with other programming languages, `range` is roughly equivalent to a for-each loop.

 #### Ranging over slices

-Consider the following program, which iterates over a slice of snacks and generates a line of output for each one.
+We will explain how `range` works with a slice using an illustrative example.
+The program below iterates over a slice of snacks and generates a line of output for each one.

 ```yag
 {{ $snacks := cslice